StacieL/doc-1/docs/Concepts/variables-arrays.md

      End if
 ```

-**Note:** If you specify a dynamic variable, select the value **Non**e in the "Variable Type" menu, and do not use initialization code, a typing error will be returned by the compiler.
+**Note:** If you specify a dynamic variable, select the value **None** in the "Variable Type" menu, and do not use initialization code, a typing error will be returned by the compiler.

 In the 4D code, dynamic variables can be accessed using a pointer obtained with the command.
 For example: